japgolly/scalajs-react/doc/USAGE.md

 =========

 A callback is a procedure that is:
-* meant to be run by an event handler or a React lifecycle method (as opposed to on the current/main thread or in  the `render` method).
+* meant to be run by an event handler or React lifecycle method (as opposed to on the main thread or in a `render` method).
 * repeatable.
 It can be run more than once.
 * Is pure (does nothing) in its construction.
 If you create a `Callback` but never run it, no action or effects should occur.